quiffman/seiscomp3/doc/base/api-python.rst

       :param minute: :ref:`IntegerQuantity <api-python-datamodel-integerquantity>`

-      Minute or range of minutes of the event’s focal time.
+      Minute or range of minutes of the event's focal time.

    .. py:method:: minute()